YUGESHKARAN/indic_research_scholar/README.md

-Upload a research paper, ask questions about it, get answers in your own Indic language, grounded only in that document, with key metrics surfaced alongside the answer.
-Built for students, scholars, and researchers who understand dense academic English better in Hindi, Tamil, Telugu, or one of 8+ other Indian languages.
+An AI research assistant that lets students, scholars, and researchers upload academic papers and understand them in their own Indic language.
+It retrieves grounded answers straight from the uploaded document, no hallucinated content and surfaces key metrics and findings alongside each response.
+Available in Hindi, Tamil, Telugu, and 8+ other Indian languages, with optional voice output.

 ---